Maize prices have continued to drop gradually in Kitale as preparation for the Christmas season kicks in.

 Small scale farmers hit by lack of storage facilities and facing other financial obligations are forced to sell their produce at lower prices as set by traders.

-“I have been forced to sell our maize to avoid more post-harvest losses since NCPB has not started buying the crop,’’ said Fredrick Rono.
+“I have been forced to sell our maize to avoid post-harvest losses since the NCPB has not started buying the crop,” said Fredrick Rono.

-Some farmers are selling their maize to plan for the Christmas celebrations and also raise money for their children's school fees at the beginning of next year.
+Some farmers are selling their maize to plan for the Chrismas celebrations and also raise money for their children’s school fees for my children,” said Francis Koti.

 Heavy rains have also frustrated farmers who are yet to harvest their crops.